Salem Pathways Coming Soon!

 Old Salem and MESDA have taken advantage of the temporary closure brought on by COVID-19 by allocating additional time and resources towards their Study South initiative, allowing for extensive study of the historical records and material culture of the American South.
 Salem Pathways is a direct result of this additional research focus.
-Each pathway will be filled with historical narratives, artifacts, and other material culture related to each character and time period.
+Each pathway will be filled with historical narratives, artifacts, and other material culture related to each person and time period.

 Salem Pathways observes how all of our lives are interconnected through the spaces we share, even across time.
-Even though each of these characters are vastly different and come from different time periods, the physical space of Salem acts as a confluence to bring them, and all of us, together.
+Even though each of these people are vastly different and come from different time periods, the physical space of Salem acts as a confluence to bring them, and all of us, together.

 Headquartered at the Tavern

 This story was researched and written by Cherokee Advisory Committee advisors Watson Harlan (CNO) and Malaciah Taylor (EBCI).

 Cherokee have been in contact with the settlers of Salem and Bethabara about as long as there have been settlers in these regions.
 The first recorded visit of a Cherokee to the Moravians was in 1752.
 Many Cherokee attended church services while in the town as a show of respect to the people there.
 Although they attended the services, the first official conversion of a Cherokee to the Moravian faith wouldn’t occur until 1809, after a mission was constructed in 1805 in the Nation.
 Among the hundreds of Cherokee visitors and friends of the two towns, one particular visitor tells a story that, while not grandiose, exemplifies the complexity of international diplomacy and the importance of personal diplomacy in matters of both community and of state.
 Explore Salem as a “stranger” through the eyes of Young Warrior.

 Headquartered at Salt and Academy Streets